TERMS OF ENGAGEMENT

 The following conditions set out the Terms of Engagement upon which you retain us to act for you, together with our Letter of Engagement and Client Care and Service Information.

 We accept your instructions on the understanding that you have made, and will continue to make, full and frank disclosure of all facts relevant to the matter.
 We will only act on your clear instructions.
 Where instructions cannot be reasonably obtained from you, we will stop work until these are received.
 By instructing us, you accept liability to pay our bill that we shall render in respect of such instructions.
 If you instruct us on behalf of someone else, you are liable to pay our bill should we not be paid by that other person.
-If you are instructing us as a director or officer of a company, you are liable to pay our bill in the event of the company failing to pay.
+If you are instructing us as a director or officer of a company or a settlor or trustee of a trust, you are liable to pay our bill in the event of the company or trust failing to pay.
 The services which we are to provide for you are outlined in our letter of engagement.

 We charge for our services by time expended based on an hourly rate and in accordance with the criteria set out in Chapter 9 of the Lawyers and Conveyancers (Lawyers: Conduct and Client Care) Rules 2008.
 If you wish to receive a copy of this, please contact us.
-In addition to our fee, you are responsible for payment of any additional costs we incur on your behalf.
-These additional costs include a fee for office services (photocopying, postage, legal forms, telecommunications, internet charges and other miscellaneous expenses not included in our fee) being 8% of the fee before GST, eSearch fees, eDealing fees.
-The total of our fee together with additional cost charges and GST is referred to as our bill.
+In addition to our fee, you are responsible for payment of any additional costs.
+These additional costs include a fee for office services (photocopying, postage, legal forms, telecommunications, internet charges and other miscellaneous expenses not included in our fee) being 6% of the fee before GST.
+The total of our fee together with additional costs and GST and any disbursements incurred with third parties for your matter is referred to as our bill.
 By instructing us to act, we shall endeavour to provide you with our reasonable estimate of costs.
 Our estimate will be subject to certain conditions notified to you at the time the estimate is made.
 If the conditions are not met, we are entitled to increase our fee and/or other charges above the estimated amount.
 We will advise you promptly if a change of circumstances means that our estimate will be altered.
 In some cases, due to the nature of the work we are required to perform, we will not be able to provide an estimate for our work in advance.
-Where we deposit monies into an interest bearing deposit account with The ANZ Bank, you authorise us to deduct and receive a commission equivalent to 5% of the net interest.
+Where we deposit monies into an interest bearing deposit account with the ANZ Bank, you authorise us to deduct and receive a commission equivalent to 5% of the net interest.

 - Charge you interest calculated on a calendar monthly basis on the outstanding balance of the debt, from the start of the month following the month in which payment was first due, until payment in full is made.
 Interest charged will be at a rate equal to that charged by ANZ Visa from time to time;